FloSchuberth/cSEM/README.md

 ## Purpose

-Estimate, analyse, test, and study linear, non-linear, hierachical structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, OrdPLSc,
+Estimate, analyse, test, and study linear, nonlinear, hierachical structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, OrdPLSc,